karmasakshi/jet/.github/ISSUE_TEMPLATE/enhancement.md

 ## Description

-Provide a clear and concise description of the feature.
+Provide a clear and concise description of the request.

-## Proposed Solution
+## Proposed solution

 Provide a clear and concise description of the proposed solution.

-## Alternative Solutions
+## Alternative solutions

 Provide a clear and concise description of any alternative solutions you've considered.

-## Additional Context
+## Additional context

 Add any other context or screenshots here.